molesnathan1/movie-tracker/README.md

 # How To Run
-Run the following command in the movie-tracker directory:
+To simply run the program use following command in the movie-tracker directory:
 ```
 python3 src/Main.py
 ```

-Compile as Application:
 If you want to compile into application run the following in the movie-tracker directory:
 ```
 pyinstaller --onefile --noconsole --name=movie-tracker src/Main.py